scottfeldmanpeabody/strava/README.md

-# Creating New Functionality for Strava
+# Creating New Functionality with Strava Data

 ## Introduction